NiewView/DailyCodingChallenge/challenges/addToSum/readme.md

-# Do Two Numbers add to sum
+# Do two numbers add to sum

 Good morning!
 Here's your coding interview problem for today.